 The size of the display reassures them these are big “safe” products to choose for their babies.

 The same underlying principles apply to the role of packaging for online selling.
-However, even there’s obviously no physical interaction with the packaging.
+Even though there’s obviously no physical interaction with the packaging.
 Everything has to work on a screen.
 That means the packaging design and writing is even more important.

 You’ve got to stand out against a wider choice online.
 Plus, there’s limited screen space to play with.
 You need to get the basics right.